 In fact, there are 4 ways you’re affecting your fledging business in this future sense:

 As much as self-employed is both risk and reward, it also takes up a lot of your time.

 And once you start bringing in clients, your business priorities will quickly change.
 Whatever you were working on before will be overtaken by the ongoing needs of your clients, it’s only natural.

 Which means that, any free time you have left, that you may have set aside to work on your site, will be under constant threat.

 You may end up needing to hire other service providers to get the job done for you.
-Web designer, copywriter, content writers… they all cost money.
-Costs you could’ve prevented beforehand.
+Web designers, copywriters, content writers… they all cost a lot of money.
+Costs you could’ve avoided beforehand.

 Giving the wrong impression about your business

 Saying “I don’t have a website right now” is not only sort of embarrassing to admit, it also implies something you don’t want to imply: that you don’t care about your customers.

 A website exists for forging future relationships.
 It’s the place you invite strangers to come view your expertise and portfolio and check you out.
 It exists to convince prospects you’re worth trusting and doing business with.

 Not having a website is the same as saying to your prospects “I’m not interested”.